 Perhaps more surprising is that this covert eavesdropping program has been in place since 1762.
 If you travel east on King Street, a block past the courthouse, it’s easy to miss the curious fellow spying on you.
 To find him, you have to look up as you pass the Demuth Museum.

 The word eavesdropper has been in use for over a thousand years dating back to the 900s.
 It comes from the Old English word “yfesdrype,” which means place around the house where the rainwater drips off the roof.
 The meaning now as it was then is the same—someone listening to a conversation in secret.

-To visit the Lancasterian Eavesdropper, travel to 121 East King Street and look up.
+To visit the Lancasterian Eavesdropper, travel to 121 East King Street and lookup.
 The property is historic for several reasons.
-Built-in 1762 by William and Elizabeth Bowsman, it has the only known “eavesdropper” and the last surviving cut sandstone facade remaining in Lancaster City.
+Built-in 1762 by German immigrant William and Elizabeth Bausman, it has the only known “eavesdropper” and the last surviving cut sandstone facade remaining in Lancaster City.
 The eavesdropper hangs from the corner of the cornice.
 The sculpted head gazes down at pedestrians from three floors up.
 This Georgian home definitely unique in an area dominated by brick buildings.
 A datestone can be seen between the two second-floor windows.

 Have You Seen Any Eavesdroppers?

 If you know of any other eavesdroppers hidden around Lancaster, comment below with the location.

 - This small Pennsylvania city packed with hundreds of cameras is like a mini-surveillance state

 - Lancaster Safety Coalition to add 8 surveillance cameras, bringing total in city to 169